awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 This section describes the process of generating a certificate signing request \(CSR\) from a private key, submitting the CSR to a certificate authority \(CA\), obtaining a signed host certificate, and configuring Apache to use it\.

 A self\-signed SSL/TLS X\.509 host certificate is cryptologically identical to a CA\-signed certificate\.
-The difference is social, not mathematical; a CA promises to validate, at a minimum, a domain's ownership before issuing a certificate to an applicant\.
+The difference is social, not mathematical\.
+A CA promises to validate, at a minimum, a domain's ownership before issuing a certificate to an applicant\.
 Each web browser contains a list of CAs trusted by the browser vendor to do this\.
 An X\.509 certificate consists primarily of a public key that corresponds to your private server key, and a signature by the CA that is cryptographically tied to the public key\.
 When a browser connects to a web server over HTTPS, the server presents a certificate for the browser to check against its list of trusted CAs\.
 If the signer is on the list, or accessible through a *chain of trust *consisting of other trusted signers, the browser negotiates a fast encrypted data channel with the server and loads the page\.

 Certificates generally cost money because of the labor involved in validating the requests, so it pays to shop around\.
 A list of well\-known CAs can be found at [dmoztools\.net](http://dmoztools.net/Computers/Security/Public_Key_Infrastructure/PKIX/Tools_and_Services/Third_Party_Certificate_Authorities/)\.
 A few CAs offer basic\-level certificates free of charge\.
-The most notable of these is the [Let's Encrypt](https://letsencrypt.org/) project, which also supports automation of the certificate creation and renewal process\.
+The most notable of these is the [Let's Encrypt](https://letsencrypt.org/) project, which also supports the automation of the certificate creation and renewal process\.
 For more information about using Let's Encrypt as your CA, see [Appendix: Let's Encrypt with Certbot on Amazon Linux 2](#letsencrypt) 2\.

 Underlying the host certificate is the key\.
 As of 2017, [government](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) and [industry](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.4.2.pdf) groups recommend using a minimum key \(modulus\) size of 2048 bits for RSA keys intended to protect documents through 2030\.
-The default modulus size generated by OpenSSL in Amazon Linux 2 is 2048 bits, which means that the existing auto\-generated key is suitable for use in a CA\-signed certificate\.
-An alternative procedure is described below for those who desire a customized key, for instance, one with a larger modulus or using a different encryption algorithm\.
+The default modulus size generated by OpenSSL in Amazon Linux 2 is 2048 bits, which means that the existing autogenerated key is suitable for use in a CA\-signed certificate\.
+An alternative procedure is described below for those who desire a customized key, for instance one with a larger modulus or using a different encryption algorithm\.

 **To obtain a CA\-signed certificate**

 1. [Connect to your instance](EC2_GetStarted.md#ec2-connect-to-instance-linux) and navigate to /etc/pki/tls/private/\.
 This is the directory where the server's private key for SSL/TLS is stored\.
 If you prefer to use your existing host key to generate the CSR, skip to Step 3\.

 1. \(Optional\) Generate a new private key\.
 Here are some sample key configurations\.
-Any of the resulting keys work with your web server, but they vary in the degree and type of security they implement\.
+Any of the resulting keys work with your web server, but they vary in the degree and type of security that they implement\.

    1. As a starting point, here is the command to create an RSA key resembling the default host key on your instance: